digiscot/digiscot-website/pages/challenge-fund.md

 ## Call 2 (Spring 2015)

 With 150 great applications received for Call 2, we are delighted to announce that the [Digital Participation Leadership Group](/about/) has made 33 direct offers of funding for digital participation projects.
-The organisations who will be receiving funding are listed below:
+The successful applicants are listed below:

 * Stromness Community Centre
 * Leonard Cheshire